Communicating with Grant Makers | Tips and Insights

 What is a Grant Maker?

-A grantmaker is just that: an organization that makes grants.
+A grantmaker is an organization that makes grants.
 The most common grantmakers include:

 There are many ways to find grantmakers that might work for your nonprofit.
 Once you have a good list of potential funders, it’s time to do the research to make sure they’re truly a good fit.

 Think of this like you’re preparing for a job interview.
 You wouldn’t go into the interview without researching the company, would you?
 This may seem obvious, but knowing important information about a grantmaker before contacting them shows that you value their time and are interested in them.
 It also allows you to feel confident that the mission of your nonprofit aligns with its goals.

 Beyond this, understanding the scope of their giving also helps you establish a good fit.
 Do they primarily fund large, years-long projects and your nonprofit is looking for funding for a one-time event?
 Do they only fund capital projects and you wish to work on something on a national scale?

 Establishing this before connecting with a grantmaker saves you both time, effort, and the embarrassment of reaching out somewhere that is a bad fit.